gizmo-ds/taczjs-mod/README.md

 [KubeJS](https://github.com/KubeJS-Mods/KubeJS) [TaCZ](https://github.com/MCModderAnchor/TACZ) integration.

-## About

 This mod was created to support my own modpack, with only the features I use and find useful.

 For usage examples, please refer to the [`example`](./example) directory in this repository.
 This directory contains sample code and demonstrations to help you get started with the mod.

+You can also view the typescript type declaration file in the [types](./types) directory.

 ## License